 When one thinks of Scotch, Scotland is always the next thought.
-As it should be.
 Scotland has produced Scotch whisky for centuries, which is enjoyed worldwide.
 The first written reference to Scotch whisky is in June of 1495, in the Royal revenue documents called the Exchequer Rolls.
 The payment, not in cash but in malt, was to Friar John Cor, a Tironensian Monk, who was the distiller at Lindores Abbey in the Kingdom of Fife.
-According to the documents, "To Brother John Cor, by order of the King, to make aqua vitae VIII bolls of malt".
-The Scottish King in question was James IV, who was one of the Stewart Kings and son in law of Tudor Royal, Henry VII.
-8 bolls of malt would have allowed Cor to make over a thousand bottles of the golden elixir, which is a good indication that Scotch had been made for sometime before that date.
+According to the documents, "To Brother John Cor, by order of the King, to make aqua vitae VIII bolls of malt."
+The Scottish King in question was James IV, who was one of the Stewart Kings and son-in-law of Tudor Royal, Henry VII. eight bolls of malt would have allowed Cor to make over a thousand bottles of the golden elixir, which is a good indication that Scotch had been made for sometime before that date.
 One could say with some certainty that Lindores Abbey was the birthplace of Scotch whisky.
-The Tironensian monks, an order that split from Benedictines, are believed to have brought the distilling technique to the highlands, as they were skilled in alchemy as well as horticulture.
-Cor was said to have been an apothecary and a considered an herbal doctor, which explains his ability to successful make the spirit.
-The results pleased King James, and his royal friends, so much that Cor was granted the very important position of clerk in the royal household.
-Over the years, the King gifted Cor handsomely, including a Christmas surprise of 14 shillings and a later gift of exquisite black cloth from Lille of Flanders, to make his clothes.
-Cor and his fellow monks were often traveling the countryside to aid people in need therefore it is no surprise that their method for making Scotch quickly spread throughout Scotland.
-Historical records show that as early as 1506, Scotch whisky making was all over Scotland, each distiller with their unique recipes and refined techniques.
+The Tironensian monks, an order that split from the Benedictines, are believed to have brought the distilling technique to the highlands, as they were skilled in alchemy and horticulture.
+Cor was said to have been an apothecary and considered an herbal doctor, which explains his ability to make the spirit successfully.
+The results pleased King James and his royal friends so much that Cor was granted the significant clerk position in the royal household.
+Over the years, the King gifted Cor handsomely, including a Christmas surprise of 14 shillings and a later gift of exquisite black cloth from Lille of Flanders to make his clothes.
+Cor and his fellow monks often traveled the countryside to aid people in need; therefore, it is no surprise that their method for making Scotch quickly spread throughout Scotland.
+Historical records show that as early as 1506, Scotch whisky making was all over Scotland, with each distiller with unique recipes and refined techniques.

-Scotch whisky, known as Scotch, is malt whisky or grain whisky made in Scotland.
-The term ‘whisky’ derives originally from the Gaelic ‘uisge beatha’, or ‘usquebaugh’, meaning ‘water of life’.
-The reference to "water of life" had significance because the drink was actually considered medicinal.
-Early in the creation of Scotch, it was prescribed for a number of aliments, including colic, palsy and small pox however there was also a belief it could contribute to good health and ultimately prolong your life.
+Scotch whisky, known as Scotch, is malt or grain whisky made in Scotland.
+The term ‘whisky’ derives originally from the Gaelic ‘uisge beatha’, or ‘usquebaugh,’ meaning ‘water of life.’
+The "water of life" reference had significance because the drink was actually considered medicinal.
+Early in the creation of Scotch, it was prescribed for several ailments, including colic, palsy, and smallpox; however, there was also a belief it could contribute to good health and ultimately prolong your life.
 The first known Scotch whisky was from malted barley, and the oldest reference to a commercial distillery was in 1690, owned by Duncan Forbes of Culloden.
 Commercial distilleries began introducing whisky made from wheat and rye in the late 18th century.

 Single Malt Scotch whisky.
-Scotch distilled at a single distillery from water and malted barley without any addition of any other cereals, and by batch distillation in pot stills.
+Scotch is distilled at a single distillery from water and malted barley without adding other cereals and by batch distillation in pot stills.

 Blended Scotch whisky.
-A blend of one or more single malt Scotch whiskies with one or more single grain Scotch whiskies.
+A blend of single malt Scotch whiskies with one or more single grain Scotch whiskies.
 This type of whisky constitutes about 90% of all the whisky produced in Scotland.
-Notable blended Scotch whisky brands include Johnnie Walker, Cutty Sark and Chivas Regal.
+Notable blended Scotch whisky brands include Johnnie Walker, Cutty Sark, and Chivas Regal.

 Single grain Scotch whisky.
-Single grain is a Scotch whisky distilled at a single distillery but in addition to water and malted barley, may involve whole grains of other malted or unmalted cereals.
-It does not mean that only a single type of grain was used to produce the whisky—rather "single" refers only to the use of a single distillery.
+Single grain is a Scotch whisky distilled at a single distillery, but in addition to water and malted barley, it may involve whole grains of other malted or unmalted cereals.
+It does not mean that only a single type of grain was used to produce the whisky—instead, "single" refers only to using a single distillery.

 Blended malt Scotch whisky.
 A blend of two or more single malt Scotch whiskies from different distilleries.

-You may also hear a reference to "single cask".
-This signifies the bottling comes entirely from one cask.
+You may also hear a reference to "single cask."
+This signifies that bottling comes entirely from one cask.

-In addition to the categories, Scottish law requires the whisky to be aged in oak barrels for at least three years, and the label may include a numerical reference to the “guaranteed age”.
+In addition to the categories, Scottish law requires the whisky to be aged in oak barrels for at least three years, and the label may include a numerical reference to the “guaranteed age.”
 The age reflects the youngest whisky used to produce the product.
-Unlike wine or other bottled spirits, whisky does not mature once bottled, so if no age statement is provided, one may calculate the age of the whisky is at least 3 years old and/or is the date of both the distillation date and bottling date.
-When we refer to law, we mean the rules and regulations set forth by the Scotch Whisky Regulations 2009 (SWR).
-These are some serious rules and regulations!
-The SWR define "Scotch whisky" as whisky that is:
+Unlike wine or other bottled spirits, whisky does not mature once bottled, so if no age statement is provided, one may calculate the age of the whisky as at least three years old and/or the date of both the distillation date and bottling date.
+When we refer to the law, we mean the rules and regulations set forth by the Scotch Whisky Regulations 2009 (SWR).
+These are some strict rules and regulations!
+The SWR defines "Scotch whisky" as the whisky that is: